 Regardless of how you decorate your pie crust, you want it as cold as possible before putting it in the oven.
 So freeze it for at least 10 minutes.
 This will help it keep its shape and not droop down into the pie pan.

-How to pre-bake a pie crust
+How to pre-bake a Pie Crust made with Butter

 Pre-baking is essential if you’re looking for a flaky crust.
 Also referred to as blind baking, there are two common methods: full baking and partial baking.